 But let’s go back to the reshuffle move by the MOI.
 Essawi basically referred to retirement generals who were already about to reach their retirement age in all cases.
 And most of those officers “forced to retire” will neither be tried nor investigated, which I find completely unacceptable, since the MOI under Mubarak has been the biggest criminal syndicate in this country and those generals are its leaders.
 Where is justice?
 Where is the transparency?
 Why don’t those generals be investigated automatically by the prosecutors publicly to find out about the roles they performed at the ministry.
 And who are those officers forced to retire?
 We don’t have all the names.

 And more troubling, looking at the list of the senior officers who were kept in the service, I found some familiar names from the Piggipedia:

 For example, Khaled Gharaba, the Mahalla torturer, is to head Alexandria’s Security Directorate.

-General Mohamed Refaat Qomsan has been re-appointed as the Interior Minister’s First Assistant for Administrative Affairs.
+General Muhammad Refaat Qomsan has been re-appointed as the Interior Minister’s First Assistant for Administrative Affairs.